 Searching for a lawyer for an immigration case in Boston?
 At Foley Law Offices, your needs will be heard and prioritized.
 For over 20 years, our compassionate team has been helping men and women from around the world achieve their own American dreams.
 We understand the complicated immigration process and the laws that affect you and know how to get you through the process as painlessly as possible.

 When you retain our services, we will work tirelessly to ensure that your personal goals are reached and that your unique situation receives the attention it deserves.
-If you have questions, do not hesitate to call our Boston immigration lawyers at any time to schedule a consultation.
+If you have questions and live anywhere in Boston, Worcester, or throughout Massachusetts, do not hesitate to call our Boston immigration lawyers at any time to schedule a consultation.

 The sheer scale of immigration law can be daunting to people just entering our country.
 From piles of paperwork to regulations that must be followed precisely, any little mistake can lead to delays or complete denials of your citizenship status.
 To make certain you figure out the details and take the proper steps, proceed with the help of our firm.